 We recommend using a substrate of soft sediment and sands, which should be washed first.
 Make sure the water is between 64 and 77°F with a pH of 6.0 to 8.0.
 You could add plants like Java Fern to increase the oxygen content and number of available hiding spots.

-Not only that, freshwater plants are a great way to produce a natural and calming environment for the fishes.
+Not only that, freshwater plants are a great way to produce a natural and calming environment for the fish.
 It will even discourage aggressive behaviours!
 In trying to replicate the natural homes of this species, maybe add bogwood pieces and round pebbles.

 Furthermore, we recommend installing a good filtration system that can keep the tank water clean and healthy.
 They like moderate lighting, which you can provide artificially for around 12 hours each day.
 Do not hesitate to adjust this according to the other community fish you have.

 How large should the tank be to keep Zebra Danios?
 At the very least, it should be 10 gallons.
 The best thing is to keep 1 of them per 2 gallons, which means 10 gallons can make a good home for 5 of these little fishes.
-This provides enough space for them swim around freely and shoal without overpopulating the tank.
+This provides enough space for them to swim around freely and shoal without overpopulating the tank.

 Zebra Danio Care